filamentgroup/grunticon/README.md

 Unicon has 2 required configuration properties: `src` and `dest`.
 Both need to be defined for Unicon to run.

-- `src`: path to your folder of svg files
+- `src`: path to your folder of svg files, relative to the grunt.js file.
+Perhaps something like `images/icons-source/`.
-- `dest`: path to the folder you'd like the
+- `dest`: path to the folder that Unicon will write to, relative to the grunt.js file.
+Ideally, this would be a folder that does not yet exist in your directory.
+Perhaps something like `css/icons-dist/`.

 These can be set in your grunt.js config file, under the name `unicon`, like so: